 In other words, the “effective” return on that capital is much more than the standard savings interest rate.
 Also, as there is in effect no interest being physically received on the savings then there is no tax to pay on that interest.
 Hence this is of more interest to higher rate taxpayers.

 If used in the correct way an offset mortgage really can make a tremendous difference.
-Not only is the sum held on deposit offset against the loan amount so the interest or the term of the mortgage is reduced, but the amounts paid in remain liquid, (you can take out the savings whenever you wish, it is your money, not the lenders), and are not limited in their protection to just the Government guaranteed level.
+Not only is the sum held on deposit offset against the loan amount so the interest or the term of the mortgage is reduced, but the amounts paid in remain liquid, (you can take out the savings whenever you wish, it is your money, not the lenders).

 Another interesting benefit is that parents can use their own savings to assist in bringing their children’s’ mortgage payments down, but still have access to money.